typicalfo/netgaze/README.md

 # netgaze

 netgaze is a fast, single-binary network reconnaissance tool with a Charmbracelet-powered TUI.
 Enter an IP, domain, or URL to run parallel passive/active collectors and view results in a beautiful terminal interface.
+Note: netgaze is currently in active development and is not yet fully functional; expect incomplete features and potential breaking changes.

 Mode:
 - Deterministic, offline templated output (no AI)